sathia27/sathia27.github.com/_posts/2021-07-17-oauth2-google-with-fast-api.md

 tags: [programing, python, fastapi]
 ---

-Recently I was exploring FastApi micro-framework of Python.
+Recently I was exploring the FastApi micro-framework of Python.
 There are many interesting features that are found in FastApi.
-While I was exploring FastApi in on of my project, I was trying to integrate Google Oauth in my project.
+While I was exploring FastApi in one of my projects, I was trying to integrate Google Oauth in my project.

 > Fast API is a modern, open-source, fast, and highly performant Python web framework used for building Web APIs and is based on Python 3.6+ standard type hints.

-I don't find much documentation on Google Oauth2 login docs compared with other framework.
-So decided to share my experience here.
+I don’t find much documentation on Google Oauth2 login docs compared with other frameworks.
+So I decided to share my experience here.

 ### FastApi setup